gyuho/learn/doc/etcd_raft_algorithm/README.md

 This is the summary of
 [§5.2 Leader election](http://ramcloud.stanford.edu/raft.pdf):

-1. *Raft* starts a server as a `follower`, with the new `term`.
+1. A server begins as a `follower` with a new `term`.
-2. A `leader` must send periodic heartbeat messages to its followers in order to maintain its authority.
+2. A `leader` sends periodic heartbeat messages to its followers in order to maintain its authority.
-3. `Followers` wait for **randomized** `election timeout` until they receive heartbeat messages from a valid leader, with equal or greater `term` number.
+3. `Followers` wait for **randomized** `election timeout` until they receive heartbeats from a valid leader of equal or greater `term` number.
 4. If **`election times out`** and `followers` receive no such communication from a leader, then it assumes there is no current leader in the cluster, and it begins a new `election` and the **`follower` becomes the